IbarakikenYukishi/differential-mdl-change-statistics/README.md

 ## 3. How to Run
 ### Data Preparation
-1. Download the data from the link below: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide
+1. Download the data in xlsx format from the link below: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide

-2. Rename the file to `COVID-19-geographic-disbtribution-worldwide-2020-12-14.xlsx` and put it in `./data/COVID-19-geographic-disbtribution-worldwide-2020-12-14.xlsx`.
+2. Rename the file to `covid_data.xlsx` and put it in `./data/covid_data.xlsx`.

 ### RUN
 - Run the jupyter file at `./jupyter/symptom/D-MDL_SCAW_Exponential.ipynb` for the exponential modeling